MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

         -   Setting up the Microsoft Intune Exchange Connector, when applicable.

-    -   Enrolling up to two test devices of each supported platform to your Microsoft Intune or Configuration Manager with Microsoft Intune service.
+    -   Enrolling devices of each supported platform to your Microsoft Intune or Configuration Manager with Microsoft Intune service.

     -   Using hardware and software inventory reports.

--   If Mobile Application Management (MAM) is in your scope, or if you are looking to complement your existing third-party MDM solution with MAM policies, we’ll provide guidance with:
+-   If Mobile Application Management (MAM) is in your scope, or if you want to complement your existing third-party MDM solution with MAM policies, we’ll provide guidance with:

     -   Configuring MAM policies for each supported platform.